amalshaji/beaver/README.md

 </p>

 > **Warning**
-> This project is in a very early stage, If you find any bugs, please raise an issue.
+> ⚠️⚠️ This project is in a very early stage, the APIs might break during the alpha stage.
+Please use with caution ⚠️⚠️

 ## Client